 Once the seat of the High Kings of Munster who had a prominent role in the ancient Orthodox faith here.

-St Declan of Ardmore, who laboured for the Christian faith even before St Patrick, had established what is now called “St Declan’s Way” linking the two locations of Ardmore and Cashel in earliest Christian times.
-In keeping with this, we will head South to the Monastery of St Declan at Ardmore.
+St Declan of Ardmore, who laboured for the Christian faith in Ireland even before St Patrick, had established what is now called “St Declan’s Way” linking the two locations of Ardmore and Cashel in earliest Christian times.
+In keeping with this, we will head further South to the Monastery of St Declan at Ardmore, taking in the sights of his well, oratory and round tower and the beautiful sea views.

 Crossing the Youghal bridge over the Blackwater River not far from Ardmore, we will hear about Molana Abbey which is on the rivershore on private ground now, so we will not be able to visit, before heading West to our accommodation for the optional evening meal.